ctools/ctools/doc/source/users/tutorials/quickstart/energy_dispersion.rst

    Stop time (UTC string, JD, MJD or MET in seconds) [NONE] 2020-01-01T00:40:00 Lower energy limit (TeV) [0.1]
    Upper energy limit (TeV) [100.0]
-   Output event list or observation definition XML file [selected_events.fits]
+   Output event list or observation definition XML file [selected_events.fits] selected_events_edisp.fits

 Then you bin as before the selected events into a counts cube using the :ref:`ctbin` tool: